-Wetland (W4) is 3.86 acres in size and is bisected by Cemetery Creek.
+Wetland (W4) is bisected by Cemetery Creek.
 Cemetery Creek and this associated wetland will serve as one part of the environmental north-south framework used to guide the pattern of development in the neighborhood.
 This stream corridor will provide valuable habitat and habitat connectivity as well as a framework for bike and pedestrian connections within the site and beyond the neighborhood.